Disclosure: Some of the links in the post below are "affiliate links."

 - Your own, stand alone, store.
 If you like having a place to go every day and have plenty of inventory, then this might be a good option for you.
 It does have a lot of negatives, though.
 It’s the most expensive way to sell.
 You have rent, utilities, perhaps insurance and maybe employees.
 You’re married to the business.
 If you do not have at least one employee, when will you shop for more merchandise?
 Being dependent on people and pickers bringing you things to buy for resale isn’t as romantic as it sounds.
 I know.
 Been there, done that.
 Don’t get me wrong.
 I loved my shop, but prefer my freedom.

 - Set up at flea markets.
 This can be a lot of fun.
 And a lot of work.
 But if you live near a good flea market, it’s definitely worth a try.
 If it’s a tube sock kind of place, expect low ballers.
-Oh, who am I kidding.
+Oh, who am I kidding?
 Expect them anyway.
 It’s a flea market!
 People expect to haggle.

 - Set up at bigger shows.
 There are so many shows around the US.
 Round Top and the Country Living Fair are biggies.
 And expensive to sell at.
 But there are smaller shows that are pretty great, too.
-You’ll probably have to travel, so there is gas, food and lodging expense to take into consideration with this.
+You’ll probably have to travel, so there are gas, food and lodging expenses to take into consideration with this.
 The plus side is that most have a certain demographic of customers coming through.
 It’s your job to have what they’re looking for, presented in a way they like to see it and at a price they’re willing to pay.
 Wait.
 That fits almost everything I’ve listed so far, doesn’t it?

 - Have your own pop-up sale.
 Maybe get a few friends to go in with you.
 Pop-up sales are occasional sales.
 You pick a spot, set a date and advertise the heck out of it.
 If you have a popular blog or lots of local social media followers, this can be quite lucrative and who knows?
 It could develop into one of the smaller, “destination” shows!
 It’s something I’ve always wanted to do, but lack the promotion gene.